 was the largest of its type related to eggs in years, has sickened

-The salmonella outbreak, which apparently began in May, appeared
+The outbreak, which apparently began in May, appeared to be

-to be ongoing, the U.S. Centers for Disease Control and Prevention
+ongoing, the U.S. Centers for Disease Control and Prevention (CDC)

-(CDC) said.
-The outbreak began several weeks before the July
+said.
+The outbreak began several weeks before the July introduction

-introduction of new federal safety rules intended to reduce the
+of new federal safety rules intended to reduce the risk of

 The New York Times reported.